Stewardwesley/pizza_sales/README.md

-# pizza_sales
-Here's a comprehensive `README.md` that summarizes the analysis of the pizza sales data and outlines the steps taken so far:

----

 # Pizza Sales Data Analysis

 This repository contains the analysis of a dataset detailing pizza sales.
 The goal of this project is to explore the relationship between the price per pizza and the quantity sold, as well as to visualize key insights from the data.
 The analysis aims to help understand patterns in sales, optimize pricing strategies, and make data-driven decisions.